auth0/auth0.js/README.md

 Client Side Javascript toolkit for Auth0 API

-> We recommend using auth0.js v8 if you have enabled the flag `OAuth 2.0 API Authorization` in your [tenant settings](https://manage.auth0.com/#/account/advanced).
+> We recommend using auth0.js v8 if you need to use [API Auth](https://auth0.com/docs/api-auth) features.
 For auth0.js v7 code please check the [v7 branch](https://github.com/auth0/auth0.js/tree/v7), this version will be supported and mantained alongside v8.

+Need help migrating from v7?
+Please check our [Migration Guide](https://auth0.com/docs/libraries/auth0js/migration-guide)

 ## Install